atdance/fx_trade/README.md

 - The API is rate limited.
 - Input data is validated.
 - Logged input validation failures.
-- Strong typing: incoming data is strogly typed as quickly as possible.
+- Strong typing: incoming data is strongly typed as quickly as possible.

+## LIMITATIONS
+Only two currencies are allowed : EUR, GBP.
+Only these origin countries are allowed: FRA, IRL, UK, USA .